NTHL1 Biallelic gene

 Colorectal surgical evaluation and counseling.4Based on cancer diagnosis and/or polyp number, size and histologyNA

 Female BreastCurrently there are no specific medical management guidelines for female breast cancer risk in biallelic mutation carriers.
-However, the possibility of an increased risk for breast cancer warrants consideration of individualized breast cancer risk-reduction strategies, such as the modification of standard population screening recommendations by starting screening at younger ages and/or performing screenings at greater frequency.8, 9NANA
+However, the possibility of an increased risk for breast cancer warrants consideration of individualized breast cancer risk-reduction strategies, such as the modification of standard population screening recommendations by starting screening at younger ages and/or performing screenings at greater frequency.4NANA

 Information for Family Members